wholien/sg-sublime/README.md

  ## Usage

 The plugin should automatically open a browser tab to initialize your live session.
-If, for any reason, your tab gets closed, press `cmd+., cmd+0` in any file to reopen the Sourcegraph live tab.
+If, for any reason, your tab gets closed, press `&#8984;+., &#8984;+0` in any file to reopen the Sourcegraph live tab.
 As you navigate through Go files, the tab should automatically load the definition and references for recognized variables.